nickcox/cd-extras/readme.md

 [C:/Windows]> █
 ```

+## Return a result

-Each helper includes a `-PassThru` switch which returns a `PathInfo` value in case you need a
+Each helper includes a `-PassThru` switch to return a `PathInfo` value in case you need a
 reference to the resulting directory.
 The value will be `$null` if the action wasn't completed
 (for example, because there was nothing in the stack).